 These two obligations, in turn, require broadcasters to comply with two paperwork requirements.
-Specifically, stations must: (1) place in their online public inspection file one of four prescribed types of documentation demonstrating compliance with the commercial limits in children's television, and (2) complete FCC Form 398, which requests information regarding the educational and informational programming the station has aired for children 16 years of age and under.
-Form 398 must be filed electronically with the FCC and must be placed in the station's online public inspection file at https://stations.fcc.gov.
+Specifically, stations must: (1) place in their online public inspection file one of four prescribed types of documentation demonstrating compliance with the commercial limits in children's television, and (2) complete FCC Form 398, which requests information regarding the educational and informational programming the station has aired for children 16 years of age and younger.
+Form 398 must be filed electronically with the FCC.
+The FCC automatically places the electronically filed Form 398 filings into the respective station's online public inspection file.
+However, each station should confirm that this has occurred to ensure that its online public inspection file is complete.
 The base forfeiture for noncompliance with the requirements of the FCC's Children's Television Programming Rule is \$10,000.